 - Difficulties are checked along the criteria and the panel members each then express their decision.
 A clear majority is needed to either give or reject a diagnosis.

 - Occasionally there will be a situation where there needs to be some further information obtained.
 This may be because it is a borderline decision or very occasionally some evidence has been delayed.
-In either case a decision will be deferred, and another date arranged straight away.
+In either case a decision will be deferred, and parents/carers are informed when any further assessments will take place.

 - If the decision is “Not Autism”, then the Panel will look at the possibilities of any other explanations for your child’s difficulties and may suggest further assessments.